"For the use and good and profit of anyone who wants to enter this profession."

 6. At some point you must sand the gesso.
 Some like to sand it mirror-smooth after every layer, others don't sand until all the gesso is on.
 I like to sand after the first two or three coats, then after every other coat until the panel is done.
 The considerations are these:

-- All the brushstroke ridges must be sanded down (This is why you don't want a very thick gesso.).
+All the brushstroke ridges must be sanded down (This is why you don't want a very thick gesso.).
 Use the medium sandpaper first, then polish with the fine.
-Optionally, you can give a final polish with a piece of undyed linen wetted and wrung out -- it's quite fussy, but gives an almost mirror-shine to the gesso.
+Optionally, you can give a final polish with a piece of undyed linen wetted and wrung out until just damp -- it's fussy work, but gives an almost mirror-shine to the gesso.

-- You will end up doing the same amount of sanding no matter what.
-Do you prefer to do it spread out over days or in one big marathon at the end?
+You will end up doing the same amount of sanding no matter what.
+You can do it spread out over days or in one big marathon at the end.

-Your gessoed panel is now ready for painting.
+Once sanded smooth your gessoed panel is ready for painting.

-NOTES: Remember to wear a dust mask or respirator when sanding!
+Remember to wear a dust mask or better, a NIOSH-approved respirator when sanding

 Do not handle the gessoed panel with your bare hands.
 Skin oils will mar the painting surface.